MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-monitoring-java-applications.md

 First, keep the configuration simple: monitor one application on one server.
 Second, when you first configure Java Application Performance Monitoring to monitor a new application, plan to keep the settings you implement long enough for you to understand some trends.
 A day's worth of data should provide you with insights into the performance and usage patterns of the application.

 ### Establish baseline performance using default settings and some specific settings
-Usually, you will want to keep the default settings.
-The default settings ensure that you will see any large issues with the application and keep the impact on the monitored application at a minimum.
+Usually, you'll want to keep the default settings.
+The default settings ensure that you'll see any large issues with the application and keep the impact on the monitored application at a minimum.

 If you aren't getting any performance or exception events raised, you can use the following steps to get a feel for what the baseline performance looks like.